shaack/cm-web-modules/README.md

 The source of the module is than copied to `PROJECT_ROOT/lib/modules/name`.
 It provides the same include-folder (/lib) for the local and for the via npm installed modules.

+You must call `npm install` after every `npm update`, because it is only automatically started by the initial install.

 Example `postinstall.js`
 ```js
 const LibraryManager = require("cm-web-modules/src/LibraryManager.js")